-Statement of Kind, Number and Location of Proposed Public Works and Other Projects
+SECTION 6: Statement of Kind, Number and Location of Proposed Public Works and Other Projects

 This amendment provides the authority for the Donor District to allocate surplus increments with the Recipient District.
-No other additional project costs are involved, and the statement of kind, number and location of proposed public works and other projects as documented in the Original Project Plan Document remains in effect.
+No other additional project costs are involved, and the statement of kind, number and location of proposed public works and other projects as documented in the Original and/or Amended Project Plan Documents remains in effect.

-Map Showing Proposed Improvements and Uses
+SECTION 7: Map Showing Proposed Improvements and Uses

 There will be no change to District boundaries, nor any changes to the proposed improvements or uses within the District as a result of this amendment.
-A copy of this map can be found in the Original Project Plan Document.
+A copy of this map can be found in the Original and/or Amended Project Plan Documents.